Shoot Out the Lights

 Shoot Out the Lights is the sixth and final album by British husband-and-wife rock duo Richard and Linda Thompson.
 It was produced by Joe Boyd and released in 1982 on his Hannibal label.
-A critically acclaimed work, AllMusic's Mark Deming noted that Shoot Out the Lights has "often been cited as Richard Thompson's greatest work, and it's difficult for anyone who has heard his body of work to argue the point."
+A critically acclaimed work, AllMusic's Mark Deming noted that Shoot Out the Lights has "often been cited as Richard Thompson's greatest work."

 History

 After their 1979 album Sunnyvista had sold poorly, Richard and Linda Thompson found themselves without a record deal.
 In the spring of 1980 they toured as the support act for Gerry Rafferty and in June of that year they recorded some demo tracks at Woodworm Studios in Oxfordshire.

-Later that same year and with the Thompsons still without a contract, Rafferty stepped in and offered to finance and produce a new Richard and Linda Thompson album and then use his contacts in the industry and the finished album to secure a new contract with the Thompsons.
-This album was recorded during September and October 1980 at Chipping Norton Recording Studios in Oxfordshire.
+Later that same year and with the Thompsons still without a contract, Rafferty offered to finance and produce a new Richard and Linda Thompson album and then use his contacts in the industry to secure a contract for the album's release.
+The Rafferty-sponsored album was recorded during September and October 1980 at Chipping Norton Recording Studios in Oxfordshire.